csimpkins/python-course/slides/data-structures.md

 # Example: Grades

-- Start with a list representing a line from a gradebook file (sort of)
+Start with a list representing a line from a gradebook file

 ```Python
 >>> grades_line = [’Chris’, 100, 90, 95]